salgut408/nflapp/README.md

 -UI wwritten in Jetpack Compose
 -Dependacy Injections with Hilt
 -AGSL rendering
+-Compose navigation For navigation in the app -ViewModel The ui layer uses the viewmodel pattern -ExoPlayer For playing videos
+-Coroutines For handling async work
+-Retrofit For networking tasks

 100% Jetpack compose && MVVM Architecture for sports.
 UDF & reactice programing with Kotlin Flow API